pboutinaud/SHiVAi/README.md

 ### Fully contained process (Docker)

-Shivai was mostlydevelopped to run with Apptainer, but we also provide Dockerfiles to use Docker as a containter solution.
+Shivai was mostly developped to run with Apptainer, but we also provide Dockerfiles to use Docker as a containter solution.
 It will, however, requirement a little more work on your part to run the process.

 1. Install Docker and be sure to have root access (needed to build and run the images)